-All students will participate in a final, written practicum at a new laboratory location where they can demonstrate skills learned over the course of the semester.
+All students will participate in a final, written practicum where you can demonstrate skills learned over the course of the semester.
 The practicum will be in place of a final exam.
 The location and requirements of the final practicum will be announced at the conclusion of the semester.
-[Course Objectives- 1, 2, 3, and 4]
+[Course Objectives: 1-4]